raymondworkshop/old.myblog/about.md

 layout: default
 title: About
 ---
-Hi, I'm Raymond.
+Hi, I'm Raymond ZHAO Wenlong.
+<br>

 I like problem solving and reading.
 I worked as Technical Officer at HSUHK, RA at CityU and HKBU, Software Engineer at HKCREO (a Fintech startup) and Alcatel-Lucent S.A.
 (Nokia Corporation now) .
 <br>

-You can see some of my projects on [github](https://github.com/muyun), find my slides & research at [here](http://muyun.github.io/research/), or just send me an [email](mailto:wenlzhao@gmail.com).
+You can see some of my projects on [github](https://github.com/muyun), find my slides & research at [here](http://muyun.github.io/research/), or just send me an [email](mailto:wenlzhao@gmail.com). <br>
-<br>

 Outside of Engineering & Philosophy world, I also like nature, self-improvement, product & service, local culture & life, and  art now.
 <br>